 Global economic sustainability and world peace will be impossible without a significant redistribution of wealth.
-I am fully aware of the complexities and almost impossibilities of delivering such a momentous change for humanity in the world that today could not, for example, agree on stopping the genocide in Syria.
-The odds are heavily against such an optimistic view as I will present here.
+I am fully aware of the complexities and almost impossibilities of delivering such a momentous change for humanity in the world which, for example, could not agree on stopping the genocide in Syria.
+The odds are heavily against such an optimistic view as I have presented here.
 On the other hand, should we be incapable of resolving most of these issues by around 2030 then the world may face a bigger crisis than for example the WWII.
 We cannot create islands of sustainability.
 We cannot enjoy a sustainable life in an unsustainable world.

 On 25 September 2015, the United Nations organisation passed the resolution on Post 2015 Development Agenda, officially known as “Transforming our world: the 2030 Agenda for Sustainable Development”.
 It is a broad intergovernmental agreement that acts as the successor to the Millennium Development Goals which involved 193 Member States.
 It contains 17 “Global Goals” with 169 targets.

 I believe that the SDG provides an excellent opportunity for the world to use this framework for much wider objectives, which would actually subsume the SDG.
 These are:

 - Create the wealth redistribution programme, so that the donor countries (mainly the Northern Hemisphere) will over decades transfer some of its wealth to those countries that need it most